ycm-core/YouCompleteMe/README.md

 If you don't have a compilation database, or aren't able to generate one, you have to tell YouCompleteMe how to compile your code some other way.

-Every c-family project is different.
+Every C-family project is different.
 It is not possible for YCM to guess what compiler flags to supply for your project.
 Fortunately, YCM provides a mechanism for you to generate the flags for a particular file with _arbitrary complexity_.
 This is achieved by requiring you to provide a Python module which implements a